microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/timedate.md

 | RFC1123 | Sat, 05 Mar 2022 16:23:04 GMT | x | x |

 ### Add new formats
-- To add a new formats you have to add them in the method `GetAvailableResults()` of the [`ResultHelper`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate/Components/ResultHelper.cs) class.
+- To add a new formats you have to add them to the method `GetList()` of the [`AvailableResultsList`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.TimeDate/Components/AvailableResultsList.cs) class.
 	- Please add the new formats in the second range.
-The first one is reserved for the following three main formats (Time, Date, Now).
+The first one is reserved for the three main formats (Time, Date, Now).
 - After adding the new formats you have to update the Unit Tests!